Travel Ideas & Inspiration

 How to visit the Wotruba Church

-The church is open on Saturdays and Sundays but may have closures when mass or other spiritual events are in session.
+The church is open on Saturdays and Sundays, but may have closures when mass or other spiritual events are in session.
 It is free to enter unless otherwise noted.
+You can find a calendar/schedule online.

 Where is the Wotruba Church?